bxdoan/bxdoan/README.md

 <div align="center">

-> Life is not measured by the number of breaths we take, but by the moments that take our breath away.
+> The ticket to the future is always open.

-> — Maya Angelou —
+> — Vash The Stampede —

 </div>